 [then] the path to the divine eye;

-When insight arises,
+when insight arises,

-the unsurpassed wisdom eye is realized;
+the unsurpassed eye of wisdom is realized;

-Whoever gains that eye,
+whoever gains that eye,

 is freed from all |suffering::mild suffering, intense suffering, discomfort, pain, disease, unpleasantness, stress, discontentment, dissatisfaction [dukkhassa]|.”